slbailey/Retrovue/docs/domain/VirtualAsset.md

 ### Expansion Timing

-**Primary Expansion: ScheduleDay Time (3-5 days in advance)**
+**Primary Expansion: ScheduleDay Time (3-4 days in advance)**
 - VirtualAssets **preferentially expand** when [ScheduleDay](ScheduleDay.md) records are resolved from plans
-- This happens 3-5 days before broadcast, providing advance resolution for EPG and planning
+- This happens 3-4 days before broadcast, providing advance resolution for EPG and planning
+- VirtualAssets may be referenced by Programs that appear inside Patterns; expansion still occurs during ScheduleDay generation
 - Fixed sequences expand deterministically to their predefined asset lists
 - Rule-based VirtualAssets evaluate rules against the catalog state at ScheduleDay generation time
 - The expanded Asset references are stored in the ScheduleDay, making it immutable and stable